Vengeance (2001)

 The 2001 Vengeance was the inaugural Vengeance professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on December 9, 2001, at the San Diego Sports Arena in San Diego, California.
 The event replaced the promotion's usual December PPV, Armageddon, for the year 2001; Armageddon was reinstated in 2002 with Vengeance moved up to July.
 It was also the only Vengeance event promoted under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.
 It would also be the only Vengeance held before the introduction of the brand extension in March 2002.

-The main event was a three-match tournament to unify the WWF Championship and the World Championship (formerly the WCW Championship) into what became known as the Undisputed WWF Championship.
+The main event was a three-match tournament to unify the WWF Championship, and the World Championship (formerly the WCW Championship) into what became known as the Undisputed WWF Championship.
+In the first match, Stone Cold Steve Austin defeated Kurt Angle to retain the WWF Championship.
+In the second match, Chris Jericho defeated The Rock to win the World Championship.
+In the final match, Jericho defeated Austin to become the Undisputed WWF Champion.

-This was the final WWF PPV to air on Channel 4 in the United Kingdom.

 Production

 Background

-In 1999 and 2000, the World Wrestling Federation (WWF, now WWE) held a December pay-per-view (PPV) entitled Armageddon.
+In 1999, and 2000, the World Wrestling Federation (WWF, now WWE) held a December pay-per-view (PPV) entitled Armageddon.
 However, following the September 11 attacks, WWF staff felt that the "Armageddon" name may potentially be considered offensive to the victims of the terrorist attacks.
 In turn, the WWF replaced Armageddon with an event titled Vengeance, and it was scheduled to be held on December 9, 2001, at the San Diego Sports Arena in San Diego, California.